Nanny Work in London

 Before choosing a job as a nanny

 Are you seeking a live-in nanny job, a live-out nanny job?
 Will you be looking for a full-time or part-time position?
-Temporary nanny work or permanent nanny work?
+Temporary nanny work in London or permanent nanny work?

 There should be a summary paragraph at the top of your CV so the employer can gain a quick overview of you, such as what type of nanny employment you're looking for, whether you're seeking a live-in nanny position or live-out job, full-time or part-time.
 Would you consider a temporary nanny job or only permanent nannying.
 If you have an Ancestry Visa, for instance, or a UK passport and you're seeking permanent work you can state this here and write that you're looking to work as a nanny long term (if that is in fact the case), as most parents tend to select a nanny that will stay as long as possible, and parents often want an engagement of at least two or three years.

 Finally, It's best not to write statements like 'I love kids', or 'I'm a kind nice person, and especially avoid statements such as 'I've looked after my nephews and nieces or indeed any other family members.
 It's much better to write clear, concise and tangible facts that will demonstrate your nanny skills, ability and experience for the job.
 This can just as easily be presented with short bullet point statements as per the example below: